December 27, 2010: Almost four months after the second-gen Apple TV’s debut, Cupertino says it has sold 1 million of the streaming video devices.

 In the meantime, the success of rival companies like Roku continued to grow.

 It took until 2014 for Cook to say that the Apple TV had graduated to something more than a hobby.
 Today, Apple TV still isn’t the biggest player in set-top boxes.
-But its new Apple TV+ subscription service shows how serious Apple is about breaking into TV.
+But the Apple TV+ subscription service, which launched in November 2019, shows how serious Apple is about breaking into TV.